 The codename Lynx (L10) has been floating around ever since developer Kuba Wojciechowski reportedly dug into the source code of the Android 13 QPR1 Beta 1.
 It was believed that this mystery device could be a Pixel Ultra or a Pixel Mini.
 However, a new leak from Wojciechowski suggests this device is actually the Pixel 7a.

-Welcome to Snowflake’s Startup Spotlight, where we ask startup founders about the problems they’re solving, the apps they’re building and […]
+Snowflake’s Startup Spotlight series shares stories from startup founders about the challenges they’re addressing, the products they’re building and the […]